How to cope with grief

 Grief is a natural response to loss.
 Often this means the death of someone close to you.
 But grief can also follow losing a pet, having a miscarriage, going through divorce, or losing a friendship.
 It’s a very personal thing.
 There’s no right or wrong way to grieve, and no set length of time that it will last.
 Be patient with yourself and work through the process naturally.

-The current situation has made bereavement and grief all the more challenging.
+The difficulties experienced during the Pandemic have made bereavement and grief all the more challenging.
 If you’ve recently been bereaved, and you’re struggling with your emotions, you are not alone.

-The current restrictions can make many religious or cultural practices more challenging.
-The Interfaith Network has resources from religious leaders with guidance on how to manage funeral rites and practices.
+The frequent change in restrictions often made many religious or cultural practices more challenging.
+The Interfaith Network provided helpful resources from religious leaders with guidance on how to manage funeral rites and practices.

 When you’re in lockdown with family, you might feel you don’t have a moment to be alone to process your feelings, especially if you’re responsible for childcare.
 On the other hand, if you’re living alone in lockdown, loneliness or boredom might intensify feelings of grief.